brendenvogt/MakerPlate/README.md

 - a 1U plate with a mount for 2020 extrusion jutting out normal to the face of the 1U plate.
 - Useful for mounting 2020 Extrusion perpendicular to a desk, mounting 2020 extrusion for a gantry.

+## 1U for NEMA 17 Stepper Motor
+- a 1U plate with holes for a NEMA 17 motor.

 ## 2U for NEMA 17 Stepper Motor
 - basically a 2U Plate but with a NEMA 17 motor mount on one end.

 ## Offsets
+- 5mm 6mm and 7mm variants.
+(6mm and 7mm work well for a V Wheel slider)
 - Offsets are useful for separating plates in order to accommodate hardware heads such as socket head or button head bolts.
 - They are also designed to create a linear rail system where the small end of the offset rides on the inner portion of a V Wheel bearing.